-- Build capacity among North County organizations to implement food security and nutrition programs that uphold trauma-informed principles and incorporate the science of trauma and resilience.
+- Build capacity among Merced County organizations to implement food security, nutrition, and public health programs that uphold trauma-informed principles and incorporate the science of trauma and resilience.

-- Deepen relationships between North County organizations working to improve community nutrition security.
+- Deepen relationships between Merced County organizations working to improve community nutrition security.

-- Create and document tangible examples of the region’s commitment to trauma-informed principles and progressive responses to the challenges of community food security and nutritional health.
+- Create and document tangible examples of the region’s commitment to trauma-informed principles and progressive responses to the challenges of community food security, nutritional health, and COVID-19.

-- In between meetings, work with your team to complete monthly homework assignments and check-in with Leah’s Pantry trainers.
+- In between meetings, work with your team to complete short monthly homework assignments and check-in with Leah’s Pantry trainers (~2 hours a month)